BMW 7 Series (G11): Facelift

 The updated 7 Series models were unveiled on 16 January 2019 as 2020 model year cars.
+Production began two months later in March.
 Notable changes of the facelift include a larger kidney grille shared with the X7 (40 percent larger than the outgoing model) and sleeker headlights with optional laser headlights.
 The V8 models and the hybrid models were updated and a new hands-free driving system which operates under certain conditions was added to the range.

 The new front is accompanied by a more prominent front fascia and a power dome on the bonnet.
-The rear of the car now has LED tail lamps joined by a central stripe and a new rear bumper.
-Other exterior changes include new optional 20 in wheels.
+The rear of the car gained LED tail lamps joined by a central stripe and a new rear bumper.
+Other exterior changes included new optional 20 in wheels.

-Updates to the interior include a new 12.3 in instrument cluster and a 10.25 in infotainment screen.
-A new voice assistant is also added to the infotainment system along with the BMW iDrive system 7.0 with updated graphics and menus.
+Updates to the interior included a new 12.3 in instrument cluster and a 10.25 in infotainment screen.
+A new voice assistant was also added to the infotainment system along with the BMW iDrive system 7.0 with updated graphics and menus.
 The main technological feature is the Extended Traffic Jam Assistant which allows the driver to leave the steering wheel at speeds up to 35 mph during urban city driving.
 The system manages steering, acceleration and braking of the car and cameras ensure that the driver pays attention on the road.

-The turbocharged B58 inline-6 as utilised in the 740i/740Li is now rated at 290 kW and 332 lbft of torque.
+The turbocharged B58 inline-6 in the 740i/740Li was now rated at 290 kW and 332 lbft of torque.

-The 750i/750Li now shares the same engine enhancements as the M850i which now generates a power output of 390 kW and 553 lbft of torque.
+The 750i/750Li now shared the same engine enhancements as the M850i which now generates a power output of 390 kW and 553 lbft of torque.
 The rear-wheel-drive option for the 750i/750Li was discontinued, making the 740i/740Li the only model to be available with optional rear-wheel-drive.

 The 740e/740Le hybrid model was discontinued in favour of the updated 745e/745Le iPerformance.
 The 745e/745Le iPerformance uses a turbocharged inline-6 engine shared with the X5 xDrive45e.
 The new engine combined with electric motors generates a power output of 290 kW and 442 lbft of torque.
 A new 12 kW⋅h battery pack is employed for the electric motors to increase the electric range.

-The M760Li xDrive oversaw a decrease in engine power output to 447 kW, although the engine benefited from torque increased to 850 Nm for the US model.
+The M760Li xDrive saw a decrease in engine power to 447 kW, although the engine benefited from a torque increase to 850 Nm for the US model.
 The engine in the European model generates a power output of 430 kW.

 The updated 7 Series models went on sale in April 2019.

 In Malaysia, the facelift 7 series 745Le is known as 740Le.

 In Thailand, the 730Ld, 745Le xDrive, and M760Li xDrive are offered.

 Production

-The G11 is produced at the BMW Group Plant Dingolfing in Germany.
+The G11 was produced at the BMW Group Plant Dingolfing in Germany.
 Complete knock-down (CKD) assembly is conducted in Jakarta, Indonesia and at the BMW Thailand plant in Rayong.
 It is also produced in India at BMW Group Plant, Chennai.